scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 assume that both definitions are local.

-The second role of `inline` in Dotty is to mark a `val` that is constant or a parameter that will be constant when instantiated.
+The second role of `inline` in Dotty is to mark a `val` that is either a constant or is a parameter that will be a constant when instantiated.
 This aspect is also important for macro expansion.
 To illustrate this, consider an implementation of the `power` function that makes use of a statically known exponent: